 Common assumption: Offshore structures no longer offer any confidentiality given CRS automatic exchange and beneficial ownership registries.

 Reality: Legitimate privacy and tax transparency are compatible objectives when properly structured.
-What has ended is tax secrecy—the ability to conceal assets from residence-country tax authorities.
-What remains viable is commercial confidentiality: shielding ownership from public databases, opportunistic litigation, and unsolicited commercial approaches.
+What has ended is tax secrecy, the ability to conceal assets from residence country tax authorities.
+What remains viable is commercial confidentiality.

 • Beneficial ownership registries in Monaco and Dubai remain accessible only to law enforcement and tax authorities, not publicly searchable.

-• Properly structured SPVs or trusts provide asset protection against creditor claims and privacy from property portals publishing ownership data.
+• Properly structured SPVs or trusts provide asset protection against creditor claims and privacy from property portals.

 Critical considerations before proceeding